 Hall + Lobby Gallery: Päivi Eronen*

-All galleries: Four Masters from South Savo – Pekka Kautovaara, Otto Kohvakka, Ella Miller, Leo Montonen
+All galleries: Four Photographer Classics from Southern Savo – Pekka Kautovaara, Otto Kohvakka, Ella Miller, Leo Montonen

 17.10.–16.11.2024